Codecademy/docs/content/python/concepts/sets/terms/issubset/issubset.md

 ---
 Title: '.issubset()'
-Description: 'Returns `True` if all elements in a set exist in another; otherwise, it returns `False`.'
+Description: 'Returns True if all elements in a set exist in another; otherwise, it returns False.'
 Subjects:
   - 'Code Foundations'
   - 'Computer Science'